nicola/decentralized-research/README.md

 ## Aug 2016

--  *A Conflict-Free Replicated JSON Datatype*, 2016
+-  **A Conflict-Free Replicated JSON Datatype**, Kleppmann,  Martin and Beresford, Alastair R, 2016

 ## July 2016

--  *Efficient Data Structures for Tamper-Evident Logging*, 2009
+-  **Efficient Data Structures for Tamper-Evident Logging**, Crosby,  Scott and Wallach, Dan, 2009
 -  *Tendermint: Byzantine Fault Tolerance in the Age of Blockchains*, 2016

 ## June 2016